Comparison

 What happens in common evaluation scenarios

-Broader tender workflow across more participants
+Broader tender process across more participants

-Tender Intelligence Platform: The product stays focused on buyer-side evaluation depth and award support rather than trying to be the broadest tender operating layer.
+Tender Intelligence Platform: The product stays focused on evaluation depth and award support rather than trying to be the broadest tender operating layer.

 TENDER360.AI: This is where TENDER360.AI may feel stronger, because its positioning is broader across the tender lifecycle and more explicitly two-sided.